rreben/Calculator/Calculator/README.md

     + π r r * * should display as π * (r * r) or, even better, π * r * r
     + a a * b b * + sqrt would be, at best, sqrt(a * a + b * b)
     + 3 E 5 + 6 * is not 3 + 5 * 6, it is (3 + 5) * 6
-  + Separate multiple things on stack with commas
+  + Separate multiple things on stack with commas (done)
     + 3 E 5 E as 5, 3
     + 3 E 5 + 6 E 7 * 9 sqrt would be “sqrt(9), 6 * 7, 3 + 5”
 + Add an Undo button to your calculator.